 We are human rights watchdog

-Two years later, the visions of the League have taken a brand new direction.
+Two years later, the visions of the League have taken new direction.
 The more consistent enforcement of the human rights in practice of the state authorities as well as the awareness of the Czech society became a new objective of this organization.

 Human rights beyond the borders of the Czech Republic

 In spring of 2004, the League became a corresponding member of the International Federation for Human Rights (FIDH), the oldest international organization that promotes all the rights enshrined in the Universal Declaration of Human Rights.
 The League became a full member after three years – in the spring of 2007.

 Focus on the rights of patients and mentally disabled people

 In 2005, the League began developing a legal assistance in the cases of illegal sterilization.
 In the same year the League merged with the Mental Disability Advocacy Center (MDAC).
 Based on this experience, the professionals of the League began to focus on human rights in health care and in cooperation with MDAC it still defends the rights of people with mental disabilities.

 In 2005, the League launched The Fair School project, which conducted an initial pilot study in the area of equal access to education.
 The original conception focused solely on the ethnic diversity in schools was broadened by other distinctions as well, in other words, it serves as a help to all the pupils with special educational needs.
 With this concept, the League has also entered other fractional projects, which support the strategy of the inclusive education.